Objectives and tasks

 A key lesson learned from the financial crisis

-The latest financial crisis has shown that, left by its own devices, microprudential supervision, which focuses on the safety and soundness of individual financial institutions, and a monetary policy aimed at maintaining price stability do not suffice to safeguard the stability of the financial system.
+The financial crisis 2008/2009 has shown that, left by its own devices, microprudential supervision, which focuses on the safety and soundness of individual financial institutions, and a monetary policy aimed at maintaining price stability do not suffice to safeguard the stability of the financial system.
 The reasons are manifold and include:

 - The higher interdependence of financial institutions has significantly increased the potential for contagion and the pace of contagion.